dylanlott/vedh/README.md

 # EDH-Go
-> A Magic: The Gathering board state tracker built with GraphQL and Go.
+> A Magic: The Gathering boardstate simulator built with GraphQL and Go.
  [![Build Status](https://travis-ci.org/dylanlott/edh-go.svg?branch=master)](https://travis-ci.org/dylanlott/edh-go)

 ## Running

 ### Go Server

-1. Prerequisites:
+*Prerequisites*

 - Make
 - Go v1.17
+- Node 14
 - Redis
 - PostgreSQL

 Then run the server with our Makefile.

+`make run`

 The server will attempt to run all migrations and then start up.
 If it can't run migrations, it will rollback the database and noisily fail.

-`make run`

 You can quickly start the persistence dependencies by running